Last updated October 28, 2024

 If you Google “somatic yoga,” you’ll find multiple definitions.
 In general, it refers to a practice designed to restore the mind-body connection and help you heal from physical and mental trauma.
 It can help you transform unhealthy habits of which you might remain unaware and unwind tension patterns that result in chronic pain.

 In general, somatic yoga focuses more on how poses feel in your body versus how they look or performing them to a certain standard.
-Your guide may suggest different movement patterns that might feel good to you, but they won’t assist you into poses as they do in other styles like Ashtanga.
+Your guide may suggest different movement patterns that might feel good to you, but they won’t assist you in poses as they do in other styles like Ashtanga.
 Instead, they’ll encourage you to move in a manner that eases aches and pains.

 Somatic and Autonomic Nervous Systems